humboldtramirez/cookiecutter-pyms/{{cookiecutter.project_folder}}/README.md

 # microservices-scaffold
 Python Microservice Scaffold is an example of how to structure a Flask Microservice Project.
-This Scaffold is build over [PyMS](https://github.com/python-microservices/pyms) package.
+This scaffold is built over [PyMS](https://github.com/python-microservices/pyms) package.
 PyMS is a [Microservice chassis pattern](https://microservices.io/patterns/microservice-chassis.html) like Spring Boot (Java) or Gizmo (Golang).
 PyMS is a collection of libraries, best practices and recommended ways to build microservices with Python which handles cross-cutting concerns:
 - Externalized configuration